gitbenchung/sguuxs_splicer/docs/categories.md

 Sgüüx̣s is an sleeping language that is undergoing active revitalization and reawakening.
 This resource serves as the initial attempt at a language learning model with a focus on nominal morphology and affixation.
 The dictionary file used in this project is also in ongoing development.

 For the purposes of the analyser, categories are only required to distinguish the specific *morphological* behavior of groups of stems.
 This relates strictly to their ability to combine with inflectional morphemes and clitics.
 Additional syntactic or semantic properties are irrelevant.
 The analyser only reflects what is morphologically possible for a word, versus what is morphologically impossible.
+As the tool is initially being designed for nominal (aka noun-based) input, there are only a select number of categories in this set that are relevant.

 A streamlined analyser would include only the most necessary morphological categories in its lexical description.
 However, the endangered-language context requires the development of multipurpose resources.
 The lexical categories used in this dictionary -- the only dictionary which yet includes any lexical category information -- will be referenced in later language-learning efforts, including the development of curricula and pedagogical grammars.
 This means that the categories used should reflect additional important distinctions that are critical to understanding the holistic behavior of groups of words.
 This would include their major syntactic properties (for example, the ability to subordinate a clause, triggering dependent-style inflection).
 A large number of categories may be required to effectively convey the necessary morphological and syntactic distinctions in the language to produce a descriptively adequate resource.
 In addition, semantic categorization can be useful to support vocabulary acquisition.